What Is a CDN

 Superior security is the cherry on top.
 It acts as a shield that safeguards you from intruders.
 As a result, it gives you the surety of handling sensitive data with confidence.

 Still wondering what is a CDN?
-You can check out the FAQ section for more insights.
+You can check out the

 - Faster performance of websites and applications